-- 1. Evidence of proficiency in the use of the English Language in verbal and written forms. - 2.
-A minimum score of 500 on the Test of English as a Foreign Language (TOEFL) administered by Educational Testing Service, Princeton, New Jersey, or proof of passing the test given by the English Language Institute (ELI).

-- 3. Complete and accurate information regarding sources of financial support to determine eligibility for Form 1-20.
+- 1. Evidence of proficiency in the use of the English Language in verbal and written forms; - 2.
+A minimum score of 500 on the Test of English as a Foreign Language (TOEFL) administered by Educational Testing Service, Princeton, New Jersey, or proof of passing the test given by the English Language Institute (ELI); - Complete accurate information regarding sources of financial support to determine eligibility for Form 1-20.
 This information is required by the college in order to meet the regulations of the United States Immigration and Naturalization Service.
 International students must be financially independent and able to meet their financial obligations.
-Financial aid is not available to international students. - 4.
+Financial aid is not available to international students; - 4.
+Complete form I134 Affidavit of Support and USCIS Form I134; and, - 5.
 The General Education Modern Languages requirement for Tougaloo College is 6 hours.
 These hours must be completed in the same language at the 101-102 levels among the languages being offered (French, Spanish, Japanese, Korean, Arabic, Chinese).
 Native languages and English as a second or foreign language will not count towards language requirements.
 The exception will be those majors that require 12 hours of one language.